 All of these settings are stored in \\retropie/configs/all/emulationstation/es_settings.cfg

 Finally, let's look at \\retropie/configs/all/emulationstation/es_input.cfg.
 This is what controls how EmulationStation (not the emulators themselves!) reads our inputs.
 For example, you may wish to set X (SNES "B") as the confirmation button and square (SNES "Y") as cancel instead of the old-school default A/B or Circle/X setup.
-Be aware that doing this will render what is displayed by the "on-screen help" option in es_settings incorrect, but it's not like the EmulationStation interface isn't as intuitive as it gets.
-A Mac user could navigate this thing with no problems.
+Be aware that doing this will render what is displayed by the "on-screen help" interface option incorrect - that the buttons are hard-coded with SNES labels and don't change even if their function is altered is known, and apparently fixed as of February 2019.

-Now, it's time to set the controls that will be used by the emulators.
+Now, it's time to edit the controls that will be used by the emulators.
 Go to \\retropie/configs/all/retroarch-joypads and open the .cfg file you find inside.

 If you fucked up the controller configuration when EmulationStation first loaded and haven't gone back to fix it, this is where you can do so without dealing with the cumbersome (to say the least) main input interface.
 Otherwise, what we're interested in here is setting the hotkey combos to our liking.
 This includes savestating, frameskipping, resetting, and ragequitting (AKA "exiting") the current game to return to the game menu.
 Hotkeys in EmulationStation are activated by holding Select (by default) and pressing another button specified in this file.